 We read from the compendium about an anchorage just off of Murimahora Motu.
 We made the pass easily and found two other catamarans on the sandy bank – both Aussies; Miss Catana (whom we have met before) and Southern Man.
 We dropped anchor in 10′ of crystal clear water.

+We puttered around the boat for a bit until we had a visitor in an outrigger – Paul.
 Paul doesn’t speak English.
 In fact, we are not entirely sure he speaks any known language.
-I’m not sure if it is physical or mental, but Paul is a giving and very sweet man.
+I’m not sure if it is a physical or mental disability, but Paul is a giving and sweet man.

 When he stopped by Starry Horizons it was to ask us to sign his guest book.
 He showed us a full book and then a 2/3 full book, which he stored in a waterproof case.
 I signed for us and taped a boat card to the page.
 Paul pulled out three husked coconuts for us.
 Through some hand gestures, Paul told us where the best snorkeling was and invited us to the shore to visit him.
 We said we were planning on snorkeling, but maybe tomorrow.